 ARTS IN PLANNING

 In 2021, the Community Engagement and Arts team at the Atlanta Regional Commission (ARC) piloted the integration of arts and culture into their programs, practices, and policies with hopes of reimagining and ultimately centering community engagement so that community outcomes and quality of life improve.
-We have created this recap of our experience as a reference for creatives, planners, and local government officials to reflect on how our work demonstrates the benefits of a focus on arts and culture in community development initiatives.
+As their Creative Designer, I created the Arts in Planning Handbook, as a of our experience as a reference for creatives, planners, and local government officials to reflect on how our work demonstrates the benefits of a focus on arts and culture in community development initiatives.

 The Community Engagement and Arts team at the Atlanta Regional Commission (ARC) has created this recap of our experience as a reference for creatives, planners, and local government officials to reflect on how our work demonstrates the benefits of a focus on arts and culture in community development initiatives.